Not sure who to contact? Call 610-526-6576 or e-mail SpecColl@brynmawr.edu

 Marianne Hansen is the Curator for Rare Books and Manuscripts.
 She assists classes, faculty, and individual researchers using the collections, and buys books and manuscript materials to enrich the collections.
 She works on guides to the collections, cataloging projects, and exhibitions.
 She supervises many Special Collections students workers; please contact her if you are interested in working for the department.
 She is a historian of the late medieval book, both manuscript and print, and is especially interested in illustrated works.
-She got her MLS at Syracuse University and her BA at the University of North Carolina-Chapel Hill.
+She got her MLS at Syracuse University and her BA in anthropology at the University of North Carolina-Chapel Hill.